shsagir/play-area-sync/docs/limits.md

 **Solution**: You can either clean up obsolete data to reduce the used size or upgrade to a bigger scaling.
 If you need more than our current plans offer, please [get in touch](mailto:support@fortrabbit.com) and let us know how much you need and we will get back to you with an offer.

+### Memcache

+**Scope**: Professional Apps with Memcache Component

+**Description**:  Memcache memory is a soft limit.
+Exceeding it can cause degraded performance.
+You might see "empty baskets" or aborted user sessions.
+See the App metrics in the Dashboard.

+### Worker

+**Scope**: Professional Apps with Worker Component

+**Description**: Worker memory is a soft limit.
+When exceeding it, either nothing happens or you can see fatal errors or slower execution depending on whether memory exhaustion is caused by permanent usage or isolated events or accidental overlapping of time scheduled jobs.
+Worker memory is limited in the Dashboard.
+You can only add a s many jobs as included in the selected plan.

 ## Transfer

 **Scope**: Universal and Professional Apps